RowDaBoat/futhark-tutorial/README.md

 - The `futharkRebuild` flag rebuilds the binding code when changes are made to the `importc` block.
 - The `opirRebuild` flag rebuilds the binding code when the C code changes.
-- We also remove the built generator, it's not needed after the binding code is generated.
-If we don't remove it, the bindings are usually not rebuilt.
+- Also remove the built generator, it's not needed after the binding code is generated.
+If it's not removed, the bindings are usually not rebuilt.

 Run `nimble build && ./bin/salute` to test the wrapper.